Transactional Scripts (aka Services) and Domain Model

 In the end this sums up to that that Transactional Scripts don’t follow OOP principles and thus results in code that’s harder to maintain.
 Remember that part where you have to keep your business logic (Transactional Scripts) for your Entities that are saved in database?
 That’s basically means that you are going to have low cohesion[link].
 Let me elaborate on this point next.

 One may think that just using plain old good OO Design and SOLID principles would mitigate this problem and this is totally true.
-But basically Domain Driven Design is the good practices applied your business domain context :).
+But, basically, Domain Driven Design is good practices applied in your business domain context :).

 I hope I made my reasoning clear why do I prefer DDD approach to tackling business logic and I hope it will help you to refine your design or help choosing better approach too :).

 *They are often called “Services” but actually “Services” are different things in Domain Driven Design.
 What do people usually call “Services” in software actually are “Transactional Scripts”.